-If you are ineligible for a new investigator award, you can apply for the standard scheme via the parallel opportunity BBSRC standard research grant: 2025 round 3: applicant-led mode.
+You can apply as a new investigator via the parallel opportunity BBSRC new investigator award: 2025 round 3: applicant-led mode.

 LINK and Industrial Partnership Award (IPA)

 LINK supports collaborative research projects between at least one company and one academic partner.
 At least 50% of the full project cost comes from industry.